turzobose/markdown/README.md

+# Welcome to Turzo's Page

+This is created to keep track of my personal projects.
+Trying out list for the first time:

+- [x] Create GitHub Page
+- [x] Clone repo to local machine
+- [ ] Push changes to github repo

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/turzobose/turzobose.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.